erg-lang/erg/README.md

 ## Erg can be recommended to a person that&colon;

-* uses Python, but wants Rust-like robustness and comfortable compiler support, and yet, doesn't need the verbose type specifications & memory management model like Rust.
+* wants Rust-like robustness and comfortable compiler support, and yet, doesn't need the verbose type specifications & memory management model like Rust.
+* frustrated with Python, but can't throw away Python code assets.
 * wants a simple and consistent language like ML.
 * wants a practical general-purpose language with dependent/refinement types.
 * wants a language like Scala that can be used both object-oriented and functional.